sourceduty/Cancer/README.md

 >  "*The exact number of genetic alterations in DNA sequences affected by cancer in unknown and there are over 100 types of cancer.*"

 > "*The included cost estimate that uses Google's workforce and HPCs to cure cancer, proves that cancer is not impossible to cure using AI, but it's extremely difficult.*"

+> "*A larger workforce might be able to cure cancer in 10 years using HPCs.*"

 #
 ### Related Links